 Later on, when my wife "'Charlene" and I got married, I had to give the pigeons back to my grandfather because we had no place for the birds.
 A few years later, in 1970, my good friend Bill Wohrman found a house for me to buy from a pigeon flyer named Bob Cross in Whittier, California.
 We bought the house and I started back with pigeons.

-Then I joined the "Topper Pigeon Club'' with some of my old friends, Bill Wohrman, Lenard Lee, Benny Sanders, Brian Crossen, Jim Hiatt, Bill Liegh, Speed Papas, Charlie Rodriguez and some "Crazy'' Italian guy named Bob DiClemente.
+Then I joined the "Topper Pigeon Club'' with some of my old friends, Bill Wohrman, Lenard Lee, Benny Sanders, Brian Crossen, Jim Hiatt, Bill Liegh, Speed Papas, Charlie Rodriguez, and some "Crazy'' Italian guy named Bob DiClemente.

-Bob DiClemente and I became friends and we became real close as the years went on.
+Bob DiClemente and I became friends and we became really close as the years went on.
 In 1987, Bob asked me to help him with a ''Charity Pigeon Event'' at his home, to raise money for the ''City of Hope".
 This one event changed my life.
-The two of us, with the help of all the other members in the Yorba Linda Pigeon Club, held a pigeon race and raised $3,800.00 for the City of Hope.
+The two of us, with the help of all the other members of the Yorba Linda Pigeon Club, held a pigeon race and raised $3,800.00 for the City of Hope.
 What a great feeling of contribution.
 This started an association with pigeon flyers all over California and the City of Hope.
 In 1990 we formed the "Fly for Hope" an organization within the City of Hope.
 I volunteered to be the first chairman of this group.
 We have raised over one million dollars, so far, for the City of Hope.
 My friends and I helped start two charity golf tournaments for the City of Hope and have raised over three million dollars more for the City of Hope.

 Then, in 1992, Bob DiClemente, Cecil Romero and I formed in a partnership and started flying together as the "WE-BE-THREE" loft.
 What a wonderful time this was and we had a lot of fun, successful racing, and sharing time with our friends and the birds.